IBM/Education-SelfService-AI-Chatbot/README.md

 2. Run Node program to convert `.csv` to `.json` files (required for the Discovery collection)
 3. Programmatially upload .json files into the Discovery Collection
 4. The user interacts through the chatbot via a Watson Assistant Dialog Skill
-5. When the student asks about course information, a search query is issued to the Watson Discovery service through a Watson Assistant search skill  Discovery returns the responses to the dialog
+5. When the student asks about course information, a search query is issued to the Watson Discovery service through a Watson Assistant search skill.
+Discovery returns the responses to the dialog

 ## Included components

 * [IBM Watson Assistant](https://www.ibm.com/cloud/watson-assistant/): Build, test and deploy a bot or virtual agent across mobile devices, messaging platforms, or even on a physical robot.
 * [IBM Watson Discovery](https://www.ibm.com/watson/services/discovery/): A cognitive search and content analytics engine for applications to identify patterns, trends, and actionable insights.
-* [IBM Watson Natural Language Understanding](https://www.ibm.com/watson/services/natural-language-understanding/): Analyze text to extract meta-data from content such as concepts, entities, keywords, categories, sentiment, emotion, relations, semantic roles, using natural language understanding.
+* [IBM Watson Natural Language Understanding](https://www.ibm.com/watson/services/natural-language-understanding/): Analyze text to extract metadata from content such as concepts, entities, keywords, categories, sentiment, emotion, relations, and semantic roles using natural language understanding.

 ## Featured technologies

 * [Node.js Versions >= 6](https://nodejs.org/): An asynchronous event driven JavaScript runtime, designed to build scalable applications.
 * [Python V3.5+](https://www.python.org/downloads/): Download the latest version of Python
-* [Pandas](https://pandas.pydata.org/): pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+* [Pandas](https://pandas.pydata.org/): pandas is a fast, powerful, flexible, and easy-to-use open source data analysis and manipulation tool built on top of the Python programming language.

 ## Pre-requsites